 - 1. To examine the impact of dietary and lifestyle factors on age-related diseases in humans - 2.
 To understand how nutrition prevents diseases by exploring underlying mechanisms - 3.
-To critically evaluate an article discussing a dietary intervention in health and disease - 4.
+To critically evaluate a research article discussing dietary interventions in health/disease - 4.
 To explore how the impact of diet on health can be studied in a metabolic research unit

-In this course, the role of nutrition to prevent age-related diseases in humans will be considered, as well as underlying mechanisms.
-In addition, it will be addressed how this knowledge is translated into different forms of nutritional support in a clinical setting.
-Specific attention will be given to recent manuscripts discussing dietary intervention trials in humans.
-Examples from real-life situations will used.
+In this course, the role of dietary and lifestyle factors to prevent age-related diseases in humans will be considered, as well as underlying mechanisms.
+In addition, it will be addressed how this knowledge can be translated into different forms of dietary support in a clinical setting.
+Specific attention will be given to a relevant article discussing dietary intervention trials.
+Examples from real-life situations will used, while a visit to the research unit in Maastricht will be scheduled.